National Canadian Film Day: Canuck Film Stars Discuss Homegrown Cinema

 COLM FEORE on the “Canadian sensibility” in film

-Feore, who, like Egoyan, sits on the NCFD board, praised the initiative for its outreach in communities around the country — especially how it connects with young people.
+Feore, who, like Egoyan, sits on the REEL Canada board, praised the NCFD initiative for its outreach in communities around the country — and especially how it connects with young people.
 “We’re showing them there is a career in Canadian film — telling our stories.
 And as the technology has evolved to allow people with fewer and fewer funds to make better and better films, the possibilities are endless.”

-I also asked him which Canadian film he’d recommend on NCFD.
+I also asked him, at the time, which Canadian film he’d recommend on NCFD.

 “I think in terms of the passion and the power and the fact that it has been very successful internationally, I’m going to go with my gut on this and go for Xavier Dolan’s Mommy … That could be an entry point to so many other very contemporary Canadian films with a really bright spark of a guy who cannot but get people interested.
 I think Xavier and Mommy, because it knocked me out of my seat.”